 The current literature search demonstrated that numerous studies have attempted to replicate personality typologies, based on Block and Block’s (1980) conceptualisation, in a variety of adult samples; across age ranges, gender and culture, and using a variety of measures and statistical techniques.
 The study characteristics for cross-sectional studies are summarised in Appendix B.

 Cross-cultural replication of personality types.
 Asendorpf, Borkenau, Ostendorf and Van Aken (2001) initiated the research on replicating personality prototypes in adulthood, by clustering adults using the NEO-Five Factor Inventory (NEO-FFI; Costa & McCrae, 1992).
 Using a two-step clustering procedure, three samples of German adults demonstrated that they could be clustered according to three replicable personality types which the authors identified as resilient, overcontrolled and undercontrolled.
 These types were found to be replicable within samples using a split half procedure and were found to be consistent across samples despite differing informants and methodologies.
 The resilient type was found to be the largest group.
-In general, the expected pattern of Big Five dimensions was found in each type (resilients were well adjusted, overcontrollers are introverted and neurotic and undercontrollers are neither concientious or agreeable), however some slight differences were noted in levels of Agreeableness and Openness to Experience in comparison to descriptions seen in the childhood literature.
+In general, the expected pattern of Big Five dimensions was found in each type (resilients were well adjusted, overcontrollers are introverted and neurotic and undercontrollers are neither conscientious or agreeable), however some slight differences were noted in levels of Agreeableness and Openness to Experience in comparison to descriptions seen in the childhood literature.
 The expected quadratic relationship between resiliency and over and under control was confirmed.
 The three personality types showed some stability over a 6-month period, however the authors concluded that the borders between personality types are “fuzzy”, as opposed to discrete categories finding a unimodal rather than bimodal distribution of overcontrolled and undercontrolled personalities (Asendorpf et al., 2001).
 This resulted in small variations in personality changing group membership.
 The authors highlighted that it is more difficult to type individuals who sit on the borders of each group, explaining why in most studies, not all participants can be accurately typed.
 This is a limitation of clustering procedures in general.

 Using the same two step clustering procedure, these three personality types were replicated using the NEO-PI in a Spanish student sample (but not a Spanish general population sample; Boehm, Asendorpf, & Avia, 2002) and in three further German samples, using a German version of the NEO-PI-R (Rammstedt, Riemann, Angleitner, & Borkenau, 2004; Schnabel, Asendorpf, & Ostendorf, 2002) and NEO-FFI (Schnabel et al., 2002).
 Despite the apparent replication, the trait of Agreeableness was found to be higher in Spanish resilients, and lower in Spanish overcontrollers, than was found in the comparable German sample (Schnabel et al., 2002).
 Additionally, Schnabel et al. (2002) found that using the NEO-PI-R, the resilient type had an acceptable two factor subtype – labelled well-adjusted (65%) and assertive (35%), which showed similarity to the additional clusters of confident and reserved in the Dunedin Longitudinal studies (Newman et al., 1997).

 In an Italian sample of 421 young adults (Barbaranelli, 2002), three personality types were derived from an Italian translation of the NEO-PI (resilient, overcontrolled/undesirable and undercontrolled).
-External replication with a Spanish and German sample found the three clusters to be replicable, however some slight differences in Big Five scale characteristics compared to previous studies were found, with a three-factor solution being the best fit for all nationalities but a four factor solution not applying to the German sample.
+External replication with Spanish and German samples found the three clusters to be replicable, however some slight differences in Big Five scale characteristics compared to previous studies were found.